 The reverse features two stalks of wheat aligned on either side.
 E PLURIBUS UNUM arcs across the top, ONE CENT is in the center, and UNITED STATES OF AMERICA directly beneath that.
 Brenner placed his trio of initials (V. D. B.) on the bottom of the reverse on the original 1909 issue.
 The use of all three of his initials resulted in outrage by traditional coin designers at the mint.
 After a short iteration of minting, the dies were modified with the initials being removed.

 Most collectors will be able to find circulated coins in Very Fine to Extra Fine condition.
 This is mainly because the wheat stalk reverse design was replaced with the Lincoln Memorial design in 1959.
 As is always the case, the public began to remove the "old" design from circulation to be saved for future generations.
+However, many of these coins ended up as accumulations and stored inside jars and cans.
+Be careful when purchasing these coins to make sure they are not damaged from improper storage.

 This hoarding of coins is also yielded great quantities of uncirculated 1957-D Lincoln pennies as the coin collecting community was in a "roll collecting" mentality during this time frame.
 Although the mintage for this particular issue exceeded one billion coins, most uncirculated coins are usually well struck with full details.